-I have shared this video before.
-If you have not seen Bob Newhart’s two-word solution to any problem, take a couple of minutes to watch and laugh.
+I’ve shared this video before.
+If you haven’t seen Bob Newhart’s two-word solution to any problem, take a couple of minutes to watch and laugh.

 We laugh because we all know someone who needs to get over themselves and just “Stop It!”
-We also laugh because, if we are honest, we know we need to do this on occasion.
+We also laugh because, if we’re honest, we know we need to do this on occasion.

 That said, some things are well beyond our ability to just stop.
-Let us take a physical example, as we understand the body far better than we understand the mind.
+Let’s take a physical example, as we understand the body far better than we understand the mind.
 Imagine you and your wife take a long hike.
 An hour’s walk from the car, she gets a blister on her foot.
 If she demands you carry her back, call for Star Flight, or suggests the two of you need to spend the night – because of a small blister – you have every reason to suggest she needs to grow up, toughen up, and get over it.
-On the other hand, if she falls and breaks her leg, then you would be all about some way to get her out without her walking.
+On the other hand, if she falls and breaks her leg, you would be all about some way to get her out without her walking.
 In fact, if she tried to walk you would likely stop her.
-If there were no good choices, and you knew the weather was going to get bad, you might do the best you could to splint her leg and help her walk out, but that would not be your first choice, and would only be your choice in certain circumstances.
+If there were no good choices, and you knew the weather was going to get bad, you might do the best you could to splint her leg and help her walk out, but it wouldn’t would not be your first choice in most circumstances.

 The same thing is true for emotional and mental injuries; some are small and we need to stop whining and get over them; in short, we need to “Stop It!”
 However, some things are way beyond that.
-Some things are so big that asking her to keep going is like expecting her to walk on a broken leg that has not even been put in a splint.
+Some things are so big asking her to keep going is like expecting her to walk on a broken leg – without a splint!

 The problem here is knowing how significant an injury of the mind is.
-You cannot see it, and you are dependent on her telling you about it.
+You can’t see it; you’re dependent on her telling you about it.
 You probably think you understand the issue better than you do, and you judge it by your abilities.
 Just as with our bodies, our minds have different pain tolerances, and different strengths and weaknesses.
-It is very easy to end up pushing her to do something that is far more painful or difficult than you think, and that will not end well for either of you.
+It is way too easy to push her to do something which is far more painful or difficult than you think.
+Doing that will not end well for either of you.

 What to do?